 - The average global user spends roughly 2 hours and 25 minutes on social media every day.

 - Over the past 12 months, the number of social media users has increased by more than 13%.

 - More than 90 million new users have joined social media since early 2020, coming out to more than 1.3 million new users logging on every day.

-- As of January 2021, the most popular social media platform is Facebook, with 2.74 billion users.
+- As of January 2022, the most popular social media platform is Facebook, with over 2 billion monthly users.
 Close behind are YouTube, WhatsApp, and Instagram, with Reddit, Twitter, and Quora just making the list at around 300 million users.